HijackHornet/Ror2Mods/EpicKillStreaksAnnoncer/README.md

  - 1.1.1 - Small patch to allow you to set any value on the config file for killstreaks.
 So now you can reorder or deasctivate any sound.
 No need to update if you don't change the default values.
  - 1.1.2 - Updating to the lastest BepinEx, R2API and add compatibility with ConfigManager, removed AssetPlus dependency
  - 1.1.3 - Fix : Minion kills were not counted & monster suicides were blocking the port to 99%.
+ - 1.2.4 - Add HjUpdaterApi as dependency.
+So updates will be performed automaticly in the futur.
+ - 1.2.5 - Add the dependency directive so that it doesnt raise an error but a warning if you forget the dependency

 ## Contact
 I'm available on the ROR2 Modding discord server (@Hijack Hornet).